-However, everything is just a little bit deeper, a little bit richer and a little bit meatier – besides the fact that I’ve substituted beef for the traditional veal, there’s also fennel instead of celery, red wine instead of white wine, and tomato paste instead of whole tomatoes.
+However, everything is just a little bit deeper, a little bit richer, and a little bit meatier.
+The most obvious reason for that is because I've substituted beef for the traditional veal, but there's also fennel instead of celery, red wine instead of white wine, and tomato paste instead of whole tomatoes.

 Best of all, beef shanks happen to be quite cheap compared to veal shanks, which means this dish is as easy on the pocketbook as it is on the palate.